How can Yachtsnet offer these lower rates? |

 If you call us, you will be able to speak to someone

-who has seen the boat advertised, and will give an honest assessment
+who has seen and inspected the boat advertised, and will give an honest assessment

 of it's condition, and any work likely to be required. |